Skip to content

 Skill Supply-Chain Poisoning

-Coding agents extend behavior by retrieving skills at runtime.
-A skill is a Markdown document (a SKILL.md or equivalent) encoding workflows, API patterns, and conventions; agents treat it as authoritative reference when synthesising code.
+Coding agents extend behavior by retrieving skills at runtime — a Markdown document (SKILL.md or equivalent) encoding workflows, API patterns, and conventions that the agent treats as authoritative reference when synthesizing code.

 Document-Driven Implicit Payload Execution (DDIPE) weaponizes that trust.
-Instead of explicit commands like "exfiltrate credentials" (which alignment blocks at 0% under strong defenses), DDIPE embeds malicious logic inside code examples and configuration templates in otherwise legitimate-looking skills.
+Instead of explicit commands like "exfiltrate credentials" (which alignment blocks at 0% under strong defenses), DDIPE hides malicious logic inside code examples and configuration templates.
 The agent reproduces those examples during normal task execution — the payload runs without an explicit instruction.

 Skill supply-chain poisoning differs structurally from MCP tool signing attacks: